r-lib/usethis/principles.md

 Uncomfortable fact: `write_union()` uses the active project, if such exists, to create a humane path in its message.
 However, unlike `use_*()` functions, it does not call `proj_get()` to set an active project when `proj$cur` is `NULL`.
 We like this behaviour but the design feels muddy.

+I perceive that The Git/GitHub functions are currently a bit disordered with respect to this.
+Specifically, I feel some functions afford control over the path that should really be hard-wired to consult the active project.
+I plan to revisit them with an attempt to decide which functions should operate on the active project / repo implicitly vs. which functions are considered "helpers" and therefore should take the repo path via an argument.
+Maybe only exported helpers should take a path?
+I also need to think about whether to use `proj_get()` or `git_repo()`, the difference being that `git_repo()` puts `proj_get()` behind a `check_uses_git()` guard.

 ## Home directory

 usethis relies on fs for file system operations.
 The main thing users will notice is the treatment of home directory on Windows.
 A Windows user's home directory is interpreted as `C:\Users\username` (typical of Unix-oriented tools, like Git and ssh; also matches Python), as opposed to `C:\Users\username\Documents` (R's default on Windows).
 In order to be consistent everywhere, all paths supplied by the user should be processed with `user_path_prep()`.